esikm/Pillow/docs/handbook/image-file-formats.rst

 processing library.
 The library reads and writes most uncompressed interchange versions of this format.

-IM is the only format that can store all internal PIL formats.
+IM is the only format that can store all internal PIL2 formats.

 JPEG
 ^^^^

-PIL reads JPEG, JFIF, and Adobe JPEG files containing ``L``, ``RGB``, or ``CMYK`` data.
+PIL2 reads JPEG, JFIF, and Adobe JPEG files containing ``L``, ``RGB``, or ``CMYK`` data.
 It writes standard and progressive JFIF files.

-Using the :py:meth:`~PIL.Image.Image.draft` method, you can speed things up by converting ``RGB`` images to ``L``, and resize images to 1/2, 1/4 or 1/8 of their original size while loading them.
+Using the :py:meth:`~PIL2.Image.Image.draft` method, you can speed things up by converting ``RGB`` images to ``L``, and resize images to 1/2, 1/4 or 1/8 of their original size while loading them.

-The :py:meth:`~PIL.Image.Image.open` method may set the following :py:attr:`~PIL.Image.Image.info` properties if available:
+The :py:meth:`~PIL2.Image.Image.open` method may set the following :py:attr:`~PIL2.Image.Image.info` properties if available:

 **jfif**
     JFIF application marker found.
 If the file is not a JFIF file, this key is